De Novo & Novel Device Strategy — Verus FDA

 • Vague intended use or unclear outcomes/endpoints

-• Evidence plan relies on “marketing claims” instead of performance measures
+• Evidence plan relies on marketing claims vs performance measures

 • Confirm no credible 510(k) pathway is available